codewithbugs/DubGuru/README.md

-# Dubbinger - AI Video Dubbing Platform (Frontend Prototype)
+# DubGuru - AI Video Dubbing Platform (Frontend Prototype)

-This is a **Frontend-Only Prototype** for Dubbinger, an AI-powered SaaS platform for video dubbing and caption generation.
+This is a **Frontend-Only Prototype** for DubGuru, an AI-powered SaaS platform for video dubbing and caption generation.

 ## 🚀 Quick Start